-Sensyne Health welcomes the findings from the YouGov research, and will continue to advocate its ‘double bottom line’ approach of business with social impact to ensure that the UK benefits from any medical insights or discoveries resulting from the analysis of anonymised NHS patient data.
+Sensyne Health welcomes the findings from the YouGov research, and will continue to advocate its ‘double bottom line’ approach of business with social impact to ensure that the UK benefits from any medical insights or discoveries resulting from the analysis of de-identified and anonymised NHS patient data.

 Rt Hon Lord Drayson PhD FREng FMedSci